samuelmaina/sql-commands-and-queries/README.md

 - Validation and integrity constains.
 - Relationships
 - Views(lazy and materialized)
-- Commands such as granting of privileges and Database performance analytics analytics.
+- Commands such as granting of privileges and Database performance analytics.